EberlyODL/chem110/week-3.md

 ## Action Items
 * [HW 2](https://genchem.science.psu.edu/homework-2-wc-summer) is due Thursday on Canvas
-* Login to Examity and make sure your profile is up-to-date.
+* Login to Examity and make sure your profile is up-to-date. ([Instructions here](/exam-1.md))
-* Think about when you will take your exam between 02/02 and 02/03.
+* Think about when you will take your exam between 06/07 and 06/09.
 You must schedule with Examity at least 24 hours in advance or pay a $3.00 on-demand fee.

 ## Assignments